aleksati/ableton-navigation-system/README.md

 The SCENE_CONFIG defines what synths are used in what scene, and in which order.
 For instance, in scene nr.3 above, we switch from synth nr.2, to 3, to 1, to 3 and back to 2, if we continuously press the button associated with the SYNTH_NOTE value.

 ### Ableton MIDI Settings
-Run the virtual MIDI port and enable it to track and remote control.
+Run the virtual MIDI port and enable it to track and remote control your DAW.
 Disable your keybords native MIDI-port.
-If not, it will cause conflicts.
+If not, there will be conflicts.
 <p align="left">
  <img src="img/ableton-midi-pref.jpg" width=400>
 </p>